webjetcms/webjetcms/docs/en/redactor/zaheslovana-zona/README.md

 For proper functioning it is necessary to define pages or folders that should be accessible only after entering the password.
 If you password a folder, all pages in that folder will be passworded.
 However, this does not apply to subfolders and pages within subfolders.

-Click on WEB Pages-\&gt;List of web pages and navigate to the folder you want to password protect.
+Click on WEB Pages->List of web pages and navigate to the folder you want to password protect.
 Click on Edit Folder and there in the Access tab, select the groups for which the folder should be accessible.

 ![](set-user-groups.png)